The Gatekeeping Expert's Dilemma: Comparative Statics

 \subsection{The Effect of Independence}

 How does the independence parameter $\pi^R$ affect the auditor's optimal communication strategy?
 Recall that a lower $\pi^R$ corresponds to a lower cost of rejection and thus a more independent auditor.
-I analyze the equilibrium \textit{amount of information} the auditor provides.
-For a partitional communication strategy $\sigma$, I define the amount of information by the overall reduction in the variance of $X$:
+I analyze the equilibrium \textit{amount of information} the auditor provides under vague communication.
+For a partitional communication strategy $\sigma$, define the amount of information by the overall reduction in the variance of $X$:

-The numerator is equivalent to the variance of the posterior expectation.
 When the auditor communicates more precisely, each of $\mathrm{Var}(X\mid \sigma(X))$ becomes smaller and thus the amount of information is larger.
 I normalize the amount of information by the prior variance, so that it ranges from $0$ (no information) to $1$ (full information).

-For the case of the uniform distribution with a uniform partition, a sharp characterization is available: \begin{proposition} Suppose that $X$ follows a uniform distribution with $\Xl>0$.
+The uniform distribution case admits a sharp characterization: \begin{proposition} Suppose that $X$ follows a uniform distribution with $\Xl>0$.
 The auditor communicates more precisely as she becomes more independent for $\pi^R \in (0, \Xl)$: (i) the number of partitions is weakly decreasing in $\pi^R$, and (ii) the amount of information, $\info(\sigma)$, is weakly decreasing in $\pi^R$. \end{proposition}

 The result is intuitive.
 A more independent auditor is more strict in rejecting the manager's report.
 Since the optimal communication strategy must ensure that the manager's report is always acceptable, the auditor must partition the support of $X$ into smaller intervals.
 Monotone comparative statics formalize this intuition \citep{milgromMonotoneComparativeStatics1994}.
 The condition $\pi^R\in(0,\Xl)$ guarantees that a uniform partition is optimal.